garagehive/garagehive.github.io/docs/garagehive-tyre-stock-groups.md

 [Go back to top](#top)

 ### Creating Tyre Stock Categories
-**Tyre Stock Categories** help in categorising the **Tyre Stock Groups** based on the criteria you use.
+**Tyre Stock Categories** help in categorising the **Tyre Stock Groups** based on the criteria you choose.
 Here is how to create the categories:
 1. In the top right corner, choose the ![](media/search_icon.png) icon, enter **Tyre Stock Categories**, and select the related link.

    ![](media/garagehive-tyre-stock-categories1.png)